felangel/bloc/packages/flutter_bloc/README.md

 )
 ```

-**BlocListenerTree** is a Flutter widget that merges multiple `BlocListener` widgets into one.
+**MultiBlocListener** is a Flutter widget that merges multiple `BlocListener` widgets into one.
-`BlocListenerTree` improves the readability and eliminates the need to nest multiple `BlocListeners`.
+`MultiBlocListener` improves the readability and eliminates the need to nest multiple `BlocListeners`.
-By using `BlocListenerTree` we can go from:
+By using `MultiBlocListener` we can go from:

 ```dart
 BlocListener<BlocAEvent, BlocAState>(